wmde/Ask/README.md

 Ask has been written by [Jeroen De Dauw](https://www.mediawiki.org/wiki/User:Jeroen_De_Dauw) as [Wikimedia Germany](https://wikimedia.de) employee for the [Wikidata project](https://wikidata.org/).

+## Release notes

+### 1.0 (under development)

+Initial release with these features:

+* PHP implementation of the Ask language core
+* Implementation of descriptions, selection requests and sort options initially needed for Wikidata
+* Serializers for all implemented Ask language objects
+* Deserializers for all implemented Ask language objects

 ## Links

 * [Ask on Packagist](https://packagist.org/packages/ask/ask)